smhurf/lewagon_challenges/07-Data-Engineering/01-Code-as-a-Product/07-Your-First-CD/README.md

 You would rather have your package automatically deployed every time you change your code and push it to GitHub!

 Here we will get back to our precious `.github/workflows` GitHub configuration...
-👉 Simply add or uncomment the step called `deploy_heroku` and following the `build` step.
+👉 Simply add or uncomment the step called `deploy_heroku` which is following the `build` step.
 Do not forget to change the name of the Heroku app that you created in the code:
 ```yaml
   deploy_heroku: